 Certain factors can affect your monthly cycle, including weight change and stress.
 If your period is a few days late, it typically is not a cause for concern.
 But a period that’s a few weeks late may indicate an underlying condition.

-If you don’t have any known condition affecting your menstrual cycle, your period should start within 35 to 38 days of your last period, depending on your normal cycle.
+If you don’t have any known condition affecting your menstrual cycle, your period should start within 21 to 35 days of your last period, depending on your normal cycle.

 Several things can delay your period, from basic lifestyle changes to chronic health conditions.
 Here’s a look at 10 potential culprits.

 When your stress level peaks, your brain tells your endocrine system to flood your body with hormones that switch on your fight-or-flight mode.
-These hormones suppress functions that aren’t essential to escaping an imminent threat, including those of your reproductive system.
+These hormones suppress functions, including those of your reproductive system, that are not essential to escaping an imminent threat.

 If you’re under a lot of stress, your body can stay in fight-or-flight mode, which can make you temporarily stop ovulating.
 This lack of ovulation, in turn, can delay your period.